aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/imagecollection/add_image/_index.md

 ## add_image {#asposepydrawingimage}
-Adds a copy of an image from an another presentation.
+Add an image to a presentation.

 ### Returns